MinimallyCorrect/TickThreading/README.md

 Compiling
 ---------
-TickThreading is built using Ant.
+TickThreading is built using Ant. astyle is also required for linux users.

 * Install [Ant](http://ant.apache.org/)
 * Checkout this repo and run: `ant`